 - 1 TB water to dissolve baking soda and salt

-- Rinse dal and rice together 3 times.
-Soak dal, rice and fenugreek together for 4 hours at room temperature or overnight in fridge.
+- Rinse dal and rice together three times.
+Soak dal, rice, and fenugreek together for 4 hours at room temperature or overnight in the fridge.
 Drain and shake well but don't rinse.

-- Place the soaked dal, rice, fenugreek seed and 1 cup water in a high powered blender.
+- Place the soaked dal, rice, fenugreek seed, and 1 cup water in a high-powered blender.
 A Vitamix works beautifully.
 Blend on high as long as it takes to make a batter.
-Mixture will be thick and a tamper is helpful.
-It's ok if batter becomes slightly warm.
-However, if mixture warms to bath water temperature stop blending.
-Test batter by rubbing between two fingers.
-Ideally batter will be mostly smooth with a little fine grit remaining.
+The mixture will be thick, and a tamper is helpful.
+It's ok if the batter becomes slightly warm.
+However, if the mixture warms to bath water temperature, stop blending.
+Test the batter by rubbing it between two fingers.
+Ideally, the batter will be smooth with a bit of fine grit remaining.

-- Pour idli batter in a nonreactive bowl leaving room for expansion.
+- Pour idli batter into a nonreactive bowl leaving room for expansion.

 - Dissolve salt and baking soda in 1 tablespoon of water.
 Stir into idli batter.
-Clean sides of bowl with a rubber spatula.
-Cover bowl with a plate and let ferment at room temperature.
-Look for the batter to puff up and have thin cracks, or tiny bubbles at surface.
-This takes about 12 hours in a tropical climate, or up to 36 hours in a cool climate.
+Clean the sides of the bowl with a rubber spatula.
+Cover the bowl with a plate and let ferment at room temperature.
+Look for the batter to puff up and have thin cracks or tiny bubbles at the surface.
+This takes about 12 hours in a tropical climate or up to 36 hours in a cool climate.
 You want the batter to sour slightly but still taste light and pleasant.

-- Once the batter has desired degree of sourness and is bubbly, it's ready to cook.
-You can store batter in the refrigerator up to 2 days before cooking.
-After that it becomes increasingly sour.
+- Once the batter has the desired degree of sourness and is bubbly, it's ready to cook.
+You can store batter in the refrigerator for up to 2 days before cooking.
+After that, it becomes increasingly sour.
 Allow chilled batter to warm to room temperature before cooking.

-- When you are ready to steam idli, check consistency of batter by stirring gently.
-Batter should be nice and fluffy and pour easily off a large spoon.
-If batter is too thick, stir in a tablespoon of water.
-If batter is too runny, finished idli will be sticky.
+- When you are ready to steam idli, check the consistency of the batter by stirring gently.
+The batter should be nice and fluffy and pour easily off a large spoon.
+If the batter is too thick, stir in a tablespoon of water.
+If the batter is too runny, the idli will be sticky.
 You can add a tiny bit of rice flour if necessary, but go easy.

 - Fill a large deep pot with one to two inches of water.
 Cover with a lid and bring water to a gentle boil.

 - Fill each well with batter.
-Don't over-fill if cooking in a stacked tier or idli tops will be dented.
-Place filled idli molds in pot with gently boiling water.
-Place lid on pot.
-Steam idli until risen and set.
-Surface of idli will be firm to light touch.
-Three inch idli take about 12 minutes.
+Don't over-fill the wells if cooking in a stacked tier or the idli tops will be dented.
+Place filled idli molds in a pot with gently boiling water.
+Place a lid on the pot.
+Steam idli until risen and set. the surface of the idli will be firm to light touch.
+Three-inch idli take about 12 minutes.
 Adjust time for smaller or larger idli.

-- Take idli tray from steamer and let cool.
+- Take the idli tray from the steamer and let it cool for ten minutes.
 Removal is easier if you wait to take dumplings out of molds.